consvic/Regression_AI/README.md

 # Regression_AI

-Intelligent Systems First Project, using linear, ridge and logistic regression.
+Intelligent Systems Second Project, using linear, ridge and logistic regression.
 Python implementation

 Constanza Liévanos A01361506 Cesar Guadarrama cantu A01364853 Allan Julian A01361651 16/03/18